 Third-party risk is a “board-level” issue

-The many recent data breaches at Fortune 500 companies such as JPMorgan Chase, Apple iCloud, Home Depot, and Target raise serious concerns about the private sector’s information security and third-party risk management practices.
+Recent data breaches at Fortune 500 companies such as JPMorgan Chase, Apple iCloud, Home Depot, and Target raise serious concerns about the private sector’s information security and third-party risk management practices.
 Regulations regarding third-party risk have been updated constantly in recent years because of it.
-Industry regulators’ heavy media attention and penalties have put third-party risk management in the spotlight.
+Industry regulators’ heavy media attention and penalties have spotlighted third-party risk management.
 And it is now regarded as a top priority for all levels of management within large organisations.

 Various regulators and industry bodies have all issued their third-party risk management guidelines creating an overlap of requirements depending on the services that the organisation may have outsourced.

 - Experiencing financial loss when a third-party provider failed;